Marcellis/mad-codelabs/docs/level2-task2/level2-task2.md

 ### You're on your own!

 Task 2 of each level doesn't provide you a solution nor step by step guidance.
-When you are done, push to Github! 💥
+When you are done, push to GitLab! 💥

 Positive
 : **Optional** If a user clicks on an item you will get a sneak preview about whether the questions are good or false.
 See this [tutorial](https://youtu.be/wKFJsrdiGS8) on how to fix this.